Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Transition Trajectories

 \section{Transition Trajectories}

 In addition to the lifetime statistics discussed above, it is also of interest to examine the transitions themselves.
-In particular, we investigate whether the transition from LSVs to jets and vice versa are symmetric in time.
+In particular, we investigate whether the transition from LSVs to jets and vice versa are time-reversible.
 In general, transition trajectories between distinct attractors in multi-stable systems are asymmetric.
-For instance, in \cite{simonnet2021multistability}, the transitions between states with 2 and 3 jets in $\beta$-plane turbulence follow different paths in Fourier space in different directions.
+For instance, in \cite{simonnet2021multistability}, the transitions between states with 2 and 3 jets in $\beta$-plane turbulence follow different paths in Fourier space in different directions ($2\to3$ jets or $3\to 2$ jets).
 This motivates us to examine the similarity between transitions in the two directions in our system.